capablevms/cheribuild/README.md

   --qemu/unaligned      Permit un-aligned loads/stores (default: 'False')
   --qemu/statistics     Collect statistics on out-of-bounds capability creation. (default: 'False')

+Options for target 'FreeRTOS':
+  --freertos/demo Demo  Build a specific FreeRTOS Demo.
+Currently, available Demos are RISC-V_Galois_P1
+                        and RISC-V-Generic (default: 'RISC-V-Generic').
+  --freertos/prog PROG  Build a specific program part of the Demo.
+For example, this could be main_blinky,
+                        main_test_full, etc.
+  --freertos/bsp  BSP   This is only valid for the paramterized RISC-V-Generic.
+The BSP option chooses
+                        platform, RISC-V arch and RISC-V abi in the $platform-$arch-$abi format.
+See RISC-V-Generic/README for more details.
 Options for target 'cherios-qemu':
   --cherios-qemu/gui    Build a the graphical UI bits for QEMU (SDL,VNC) (default: 'False') --cherios-qemu/targets CHERIOS_QEMU/TARGETS